 What is Normal Skin?

-What Are Good Signs of Normal Skin?
+What are the Signs of Normal Skin?

-Normal skin is characterized by:
+This skin type is characterized by:

 How Does Normal Skin Look?